Howick, South Africa

 Howick is a town located in the UMngeni Local Municipality of KwaZulu-Natal Province, South Africa.
 The town is 1050 m above sea level, and about 88 kilometres from the port city of Durban.
-It enjoys warm summers and cool dry winters.
+It experiences warm summers and cool, dry winters.
 A snappy chill descends upon Howick when snow falls on the nearby Drakensberg.
 The town is located on the N3 freeway, connecting it with the rest of South Africa.

 The town is the location of Howick Falls, which is a large waterfall that occurs when the Umgeni River falls 95 metres (311 feet) over dolerite cliffs on its way to the Indian Ocean.
 The waterfall was known as kwaNogqaza or "The Place of the Tall One" by the original Zulu inhabitants.
 There are several other waterfalls in the vicinity and all of them have claimed human lives.
 Near Howick are Cascade Falls (25 m) and Shelter Falls (37 m), while Karkloof Falls (105 m) is 16 km to the east.

 There are also a number of schools in Howick, including Howick High School.

 History

-During the 1840s travellers moving north from Pietermaritzburg crossed the Umgeni River just west of present-day Howick at the Alleman's Drift.
+During the 1840s colonisers moving north from Pietermaritzburg crossed the Umgeni River just west of present-day Howick at the Alleman's Drift.
 In 1849, the Wesleyan Missionary James Archbell bought three farms above the northern bank of the Umgeni River.
 Title deeds of the original plots simply named the area "The Village on the Umgeni Waterfall".
 In 1850, the river crossing was moved to the dangerous but more convenient spot at the top of the Falls.
 This was less than 200 m from where the river plunged over the cliff's edge.
 It was a treacherous spot, and many travellers and wagons were swept over the falls.
 With the increase in traffic to the north, the Government decided to establish a village at the crossing, and purchased part of James Archbell's farm.
 In November 1850, a proclamation appeared in the Natal Government Gazette, offering 36 village allotments on the Umgeni Waterfall Drift for sale.
 This marked the beginning of the town.
 In choosing a name for the new town, Government officials decided to honour their Secretary of State for the Colonies in London.
 He was Earl Grey, and had recently acquired the title of Lord Howick.
 The name derived from his ancestral home of Howick Hall in Northumberland, England.
 Two other towns were named "Howick" at the same time: one in New Zealand, and the other in Ontario, Canada.